What Happens After a Snowmelt in Virginia and Maryland?

 - Remove Snow Around the Foundation.
 After you’ve raked the roof, shovel the snow around your foundation, clearing a space of at least four to six feet.
 This helps get excess water away from the foundation.

 - Downspouts and Gutters.
-Make sure they are clear and sufficiently sized to handle the expected flow of water.
+Ensure gutters and downspouts are sized correctly to handle the expected flow of water.
 The downspout extensions and landscape grading need to move snowmelt away from your foundation.

 - Insulate Your Attic and Foundation.
 Heat rising through the roof or around the foundation causes snowmelt and water to flow toward your foundation.
 Adding insulation can help prevent this and save on energy costs.